-All cases for discussion at the tumour conference must be submitted to the tumour conference coordinator by [time] on the [day] before the meeting.
+All cases for discussion at the tumour conference must be submitted to the tumour conference coordinator by one week before the meeting.
 Alternatively cases may be added by users to electronic systems as outlined in the relevant tumour conference SOP.